A gruesome wrong-way crash after hijacking left one Los Angeles resident dead and several others injured.

 - Improperly placed signage;

-- Heavy vegetation or poor lighting that make seeing traffic signage impossible;
+- Heavy vegetation or poor lighting that makes seeing traffic signage impossible;

 - Driving on unfamiliar freeways and roadways;